Cragady/sac/README.md

 ### Garbage in Strings

 Pretty much this.
 I may be committing more atrocities, which is evidenced by occasional garbage in the Status page.
 I believe I addressed this with a couple of `memset`s, but a few eyes may be needed to make sure it's truly gone.
 Can't reproduce the garbage consistently.

+### Click Queue Buildup

+If the clicker is being ran for a bit, the click queue seems to build up and stopping the clicks is not immediate.
+The reason for this is trying to squeeze out more clicks by sending an input buffer with a length greater than 1 to `SendInput`.

+### Questionable Clicks Measuring Methodology

+I'm having to use GUI based programs to capture clicks.
+This in and of itself will introduce some inaccuracy in collecting the amount of clicks the program is actually initiating.
+I can use the program itself to give an *estimated* amount of clicks, but that's like asking a government agency to audit itself for any wrongdoing.
+Unreliable at best, and straight up fantasy land reporting at worst.